MarkusH1975/svnserver.svn.mh/README.md

 Optionally cron can be started.
 It is currently not used in this container and therefore by default disabled.

+### Monitorix

+Monitorix is a lightweight system monitoring tool.
+Optionally started to monitor docker container activity.
+It is by default disabled in docker compose.
+It will need some time until you will see the first data, **be patient**.
+It is reachable with `http://serverip:8890/monitorix`.

 ### SVN server